 Believe the hype — A Quiet Place is a horror movie masterpiece.
 The film, directed by and starring John Krasinski, follows a couple (Krasinski and real-life wife Emily Blunt) trying to raise their two children in a dystopian future.
 There's a terrifying catch, however — while the family is still able to maintain a sliver of normalcy (eating dinner together, going into town, playing board games), they live with the constant threat that aliens could kill them at any moment if they make a single sound.
 While the aliens are blind, they're incredibly fast and have freakishly good hearing, meaning that the characters must live life in near-permanent silence.

 It's a thrilling, inventive premise, resulting in a tense, brutally scary addition to the horror genre.
-Of course, given A Quiet Place's stellar reviews and its ending (which we won't spoil for you here), it certainly seems like the story could continue on in a sequel.
-There are still plenty of fascinating things screenwriters Bryan Woods and Scott Beck could explore if they were granted a second crack at the nightmarish universe they've created, from the origin of the monsters to the stories of other survivors.
+Of course, given A Quiet Place's stellar reviews and its ending (which we won't spoil for you here), it was ripe for a sequel.
+There are still plenty of fascinating things screenwriters Bryan Woods and Scott Beck could explore in a second crack at the nightmarish universe they've created, from the origin of the monsters to the stories of other survivors.
 Luckily for all of us, a second film is officially on the way!

 The writing duo also opened up to MovieWeb later about the film's sequel potential, joking that they'd have to title it A Quieter Place.